Visitors Guide D

 To most visitors Fiji will appear pretty much “drug-free”.
 There may be a few expatriates who are part-time agriculturalists and, if you look the part, you could well be offered marijuana on the street in Fiji.
 Weed is a major cash crop in central Viti Levu where the roads don’t go.
 Be aware that the penalties can be severe, and you should never under any circumstances attempt to import drugs or take any Fiji marijuana home with you on the flight.
 The sniffer dog detachment at Nadi Airport is around back on the road to the heleport, if you’re interested.
 Alcohol and kava should provide enough legal stimulation and/or relaxation.

-Visitors aged 17 have an allowance of 2 litres of alcoholic spirits, or 4 litres of wine or 4 litres of beer and 500 cigarettes or 500 grams of tobacco product.
+Visitors aged 17 have an allowance of 2250ml of alcoholic spirits, or 4.5 litres of wine and 250 cigarettes or 250 grams of tobacco product.
 Other items like personal effects and household effects for residents or intending residents should not exceed $400.